michaelasantiago/Quiz-Bot/readme.txt

 failAvatar:     Message to say after failing to upload an avatar.
 timer:          Message to say upon starting a timer.
 timerDone:      Message to say at the end of a timer.
+quizActive:     Message to say when a user attempts to start a quiz while a quiz is already in progress.
 needHost:       Message to say when quiz is attempted to start without a host.
 quizFail:       Message to say after failing to start a quiz.
+quizNotFound:   Message to say when the given quiz file cannot be found.
 signUp:         Message to say when informing players that they can sign up for the quiz.
 quizStart:      Message to say when beginning a quiz.
+quizEnd:        Message to say after a quiz is ended.
+invalid:        Message to say upon being given an invalid command.